The Pasta Salad CRAZE That’s Shaped America - I say Macaroni! You say PASTA!

 Culturally, when most of us think of pasta and the dishes created from its starchy noodles, we think of Italian food.
 But Macaroni Pasta Salad, a.k.a.
 Pasta Salad, and traditionally all macaroni and pasta salads, are more than likely believed to be an American food creation.

-In the end, even though many of the world’s cultures have long eaten various forms of the boiled dough, and while historians may tell you that the boiled dough is most associated with Italians; pasta, as we know it today, worldwide, is generally flour-and-water (and sometimes egg) rolled and cut or flattened into many shapes.
-And that is where this love affair with these doughy shapes called macaroni begins.
-At least for our recipe for Asparagus and Pea Macaroni Pasta Salad!
+In the end, even though many of the world’s cultures have long eaten various forms of boiled dough.
+And while historians may tell you that the boiled dough is most associated with Italians.
+Pasta, as we know it today, worldwide, is generally flour-and-water (and sometimes egg) rolled and cut or flattened into many shapes.

 ABOUT THIS RECIPE (per serving)